hsiaosiyuan0/slowjs/README.md

 Learning the awesome [QuickJS](https://github.com/bellard/quickjs) by extending it with below functionalities:

-- [x] Divide the 5.4W LoC file `quickjs.c` into multiple small files, which makes the code easy to browser and navigate
+- [x] Divide the 5.4W LoC [quickjs.c](https://github.com/bellard/quickjs/blob/master/quickjs.c) into multiple small files, which makes the code easy to browser and navigate
 - [x] A debugger which supports inline breakpoints and includes web interfaces which is easy to integrate with the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/)
 - [ ] Dump the GC managed objects and view the results in the Chrome inspector